The first specifically Cambodian stamps were produced in 1952.

 Immediately after Pol Pot was toppled, the government needed stamps and solved the problem by overprinting pre-Khmer Rouge ones with RPK (Republique Populaire Kampuchea).
 These overprints would also be valuable.

-Later 1990s stamps with added surcharges are also of great interest to collectors, (comparable to this Chinese stamp) but unfortunately they have proved relatively easy to forge.
+Later 1990s stamps with added surcharges are also of great interest to collectors, but unfortunately they have proved relatively easy to forge.
 The surcharges were added because inflation had overtaken the rate at which stamps could be printed.

 There are some 1990s stamps which have safer, if not spectacular, values.
 A set of five space travel-themed stamps issued in 1990 can fetch $1,100.